 6. Less Than 15 Minutes a Day to Do

 This curriculum takes about 15 minutes a day for the student to do.
 But don’t let that fool you because it packs a big punch in that small amount of time.
-It is unbelievable what your child will learn by the end of the year.
-The simplicity of this curriculum is one of the most appealing aspects of the program, to my children anyways, because it was a quick subject and therefore, they did not mind doing it at all.
-With so many other subjects that take up a lot more time, this one was almost refreshing when they did it.
+It’s unbelievable what your child will learn by the end of the year.

 Here is what the week looks like:

-- Day 1– there is a small lesson that is taught by the parent to introduce the skill that will be worked on that week.
+- Day 1– There is a small lesson that’s taught by the parent to introduce the skill they work on that week.
 The sentence is gone over and corrections are made with the teacher’s assistance.
 The sentence is rewritten correctly in the notebook.

 - Days 2-4– The student uses the prompts at the top of the page, as well as the grammar cards, to mark the sentence.
-The teacher goes over the passage to see if anything was missed and then the sentence is rewritten in the notebook.
+The teacher goes over the passage to see if anything was missed and then the student rewrites the sentence in the notebook.

-- Day 5– This can be used as a catch up day or, like we did, a day to read all the sentences from the week put together to comprehend on what is going on in the story.
+- Day 5– This can be used as a catch up day or, like we did, a day to read all the sentences from the week to comprehend what’s going on in the story that’s being written.